 Yves Daoust’s works are out there!
-They have been performed in concert in Bangor, Berkeley, Birmingham, Bordeaux, Bourges, Bowling Green, Brussels, Claremont, Helsinki, Huddersfield, Karlsruhe, Leicester, London, Los Angeles, Montpellier, Montréal, Nice, Nîmes, Paris, Quebec City, San Francisco, Tlaxcala, Toronto, Trois-Rivières and Weimar…
+They have been performed in concert in Bangor, Berkeley, Birmingham, Bordeaux, Bourges, Bowling Green, Brussels, Claremont, Évora, Helsinki, Huddersfield, Karlsruhe, Leicester, London, Los Angeles, Montpellier, Montréal, Nice, Nîmes, Paris, Quebec City, San Francisco, Tlaxcala, Toronto, Trois-Rivières, Victoriaville and Weimar…

 Yves Daoust studied classical music (piano and composition) at the Conservatoire de musique de Montréal, then studied analysis and composition in Paris under Gilbert Amy.
 Later, he trained from 1973 to ’75 at the Groupe de musique expérimentale de Bourges (GMEB, known since 1995 as the Institut international de musique électroacoustique de Bourges (IMEB)).

-Interested in the aesthetic of the Groupe’s composers, and more specifically influenced by the “virtual cinema” concept championed by Alain Savouret, Daoust developed the bases of his own electroacoustic art.
-His very first two works already pointed at his main directions: Paris, les Grands-Magasins (1976): sounds from our daily environment, life moments captured (phonography) — and; Quatuor (1979): musical heritage revisited.
+Interested in the aesthetic of the Groupe’s composers, and more specifically influenced by the “virtual cinema” concept championed by Alain Savouret, Daoust developed the foundations of his own electroacoustic art.
+His very first two works already pointed at his main directions: Paris, les Grands-magasins (1976): sounds from our daily environment, daily life moments captured (phonography) — and; Quatuor (1979): musical heritage revisited.

 Yves Daoust remained in touch with the IMEB until it was deplorably closed in 2011.
 He has composed many works on commissions from the Institut.